“Which crayon do I use to color God?” asked Heather.

 How does your faith shape who you are?

-Kids talk about everything at school.
 Politics, God, Race, Sex, and Other Controversial Topics Kids Discuss at School offers positive tips to prepare you for a lively conversation with young people.

-Hear the Voices of Our Youth provides practical tips to listen and engage in dialogue with these tips.
+How to Talk to Teens About Social Issues provides practical tips to listen and engage in dialogue with these tips.

 Voices in the City School is a collection of stories written by urban teens that reflect the power of storytelling and the importance of building relationships with youth.